Eisenhower Matrix for Project Managers

 SKIP IF NEEDED

-• Attending meetings for other projects 'just in case'
+• Attend meetings for other projects without clear need

-• Checking email every five minutes for status updates
+• Check email every few minutes for status updates

 That's a lot to remember!